QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 and the queue keeps the order right.
 The handler's message type also has to cover both the stream's model and the snapshot — the next section is how it does.

-One requirement travels with the queue: the place request, the `BrokerId` assignment and the `Submitted` report must all happen inside the same `WithLockedStream` block that the snapshots queue behind.
-That is what guarantees a queued snapshot always resolves the id and finds the status the request already reported.
-Schwab's fallback path does all three inside the lock today.
+One requirement travels with the queue: the place request, the record the sweep needs to assign the ids, and the watch must all happen inside the same `WithLockedStream` block that the snapshots queue behind.
+The leg ids themselves are assigned by the first sweep that sees the order, from the snapshot: only the broker says which leg id belongs to which symbol, so an id derived from the request's leg order would be a guess.
+The assignment is the same code the stream's `OrderAccepted` runs, and it is what releases the plugin's place wait.
+A report the plugin makes itself — a replace — sits in the same block, with its seed.
+Schwab's fallback path works this way today.

 ### One lock for two message types